Splode/hackwild/_drafts/getting-started-with-go-aws-lambda.md

 --source-arn "arn:aws:execute-api:us-west-2:{iam}:k4sdfh89l/*/$default"
 ```

-### Test
+### Test from End to End

 Now that the lambda function is fully deployed, we can test accessing it via HTTP.
 We'll make a `curl` request to the API endpoint with test lead data.

 Our endpoint returns the lead along with a timestamp.
 Success!

 ```sh
 $ curl -H "Content-Type: application/json" \